woocommerce/woocommerce/plugins/woocommerce-blocks/docs/contributors/contributing/getting-started.md

 These scripts compile the code using `webpack` which is one of the installed dependencies from earlier.

 You can also run `$ npx webpack` to run the development build and not keep watching for changes.

-### Legacy builds

-This plugin supports two type of builds:

--   legacy builds (assets have `-legacy` suffix on their file names)
--   main builds (without the `-legacy` prefix)

-The legacy builds are loaded in a site environment where the WordPress version doesn't meet minimum requirements for a component used in a set build.

-You can read more about legacy builds in the [this doc](../../../assets/js/legacy/README.md).

 ## Create a plugin package in ZIP format